 1 Besides the couple and their two witnesses, the core wedding party can comprise a group of close family and / or friends who are required or expected to interact with one another during the course of the solemnization.

 - d.
-ROs must also comply with prevailing safe management measures listed on the Ministry of Trade and Industry (MTI)'s website.2 - 5.
+ROs must also comply with prevailing safe management measures stipulated by the Ministry of Health.2 - 5.
 Video link solemnizations will continue to be offered and encouraged as an option for couples.

 Funerals